luk-f-a/EsgLiL/README.md

 # Installation

 You can download EsgLiL stand-alone from gitlab or as part of its parent project, PyLiL.
-We recommend that you create a virtual environment (with conda or virtualenv) and install all the packages in the requirements.txt.
+We recommend that you create a virtual environment (with conda or virtualenv).
-EsgLiL has been tested with Python 3.6 and all the versions described in the requirements.txt file.
-After creating an environment with Pyhon 3.6, run ```pip install -r requirements.txt``` to quickly install all those dependencies.
+EsgLiL has been tested with Python 3.6 and all the versions described in the requirements.txt and environment.yml files.

-Example using Anaconda under Linux (wake sure to run this commend from the top EsgLiL folder, where environment.yml is):
+Example using Anaconda under Linux (make sure to run this commend from the top EsgLiL folder, where environment.yml is):

     conda env create -f environment.yml

+Example not using Anaconda:

+    After creating an environment with Pyhon 3.6 (look at virtualenv documentation for this step), run ```pip install -r requirements.txt``` to quickly install all those dependencies.

 # Quick tutorial